-The Student Accounts Office uses monthly attendance reports, and/or other reports generated by the academic dean to verify the identity and enrollment status of students, endorsement requirements, student notifications, and timely delivery of credit balances.
+The Student Accounts Office uses monthly attendance reports, and other reports generated by the academic dean to verify the identity and enrollment status of students, endorsement requirements, student notifications, and timely delivery of credit balances.
+The Office of Financial Aid Offices receives monthly all updated Student Ledger Cards from Bursar's Office.